 Also in the case of a hyphenated domain, a visitor may type ‘mydomain.com’ instead of ‘my-domain.com’.

 After finding the right domain name, check it’s availability.
 To do this, visit whois lookup page and enter your chosen name.

-If it isn’t available, try something different.
-Until you find an available one.
+However, if it isn’t available, try something different, until you find an available one.